 If the deceased was a musician, you could have the service at a music venue.
 If the person loved nature, you could hold the service in a park or botanical garden.
 If your loved one had a favorite hobby consider adding elements of that interest into the service.
 For example, if they loved cooking you could have a memorial service with a buffet of their favorite dishes.

-You may also consider holding your memorial service at home.
+You may also consider holding a virtual memorial service or have your memorial service at home.
 Here is an article that could be a great resource for you.

 No matter what you choose, make sure the memorial service reflects the personality and life of the person who has passed away.
 By planning a special and memorable service, you can help ensure that the memorial will help you in the grieving process.
 Contact us today and we’ll provide you with a complimentary consultation.